isaacnmm/pestpolicy-hugo2XX/content/posts/how-to-keep-wasps-away-from-playsets/index.md

 These nests trick the wasps into believing that other wasps have already settled into that specific region.
 Since wasps are territorial in nature, they cant settle where other wasps are present.
 So they end up moving away.

 I bought a ready-made wasp nest from Amazon.
 However, you can make one yourself.
-Its pretty simple. �Take brown paper and crumple it.
+Its pretty simple.
+Take brown paper and crumple it.
 Fill this brown bag with other papers to make it gain more volume.
 Hang it on your playset and wait for the results.
 ### 3. Use Wasp and Hornet Spray
 Wasp and Hornet Spray are effective at eliminating wasps.
 I at one time used the wasp spray on my wooden deck.
 The wasps had built nests and you could see them flying around.
 I sprayed the nests thoroughly and killed the wasp population on my deck.
 ### 4. Use of chemicals